Carpobrotus: Distribution and habitat

-Carpobrotus chiefly inhabits sandy coastal habitats in mild Mediterranean climates, and can be also found inland in sandy to marshy places.
-In general, they prefer open sandy spaces where their wiry, long roots with shorter side branches form dense underground network, which extends much further than above-ground prostrate branches.
-Plants thrive well in gardens, but can easily escape to other suitable places.
-They easily form wide-area ground covers over a sandy soil, which easily suppresses indigenous sand dune vegetation when Carpobrotus is introduced to a non-native area.
+Carpobrotus mainly occurs in the sandy coastal habitats of mild Mediterranean climates, and can be also found inland in sandy to marshy places.
+In general, members of this genus prefer open sandy spaces where their wiry, long roots with shorter side branches form dense underground network.
+The root networks typically extend much further than the above-ground prostrate branches.
+Plants thrive well in gardens, but readily escape to other suitable locations, resulting in some members of the genus being considered an invasive species.
+They can form wide-area ground cover over a sandy soil, which suppresses indigenous sand dune vegetation when introduced to a non-native area.

-Carpobrotus is native to South Africa, south Australian coast and coastal Chile.
-As an introduced species, it became widespread on similar habitats in the Northern Hemisphere: Pacific coast of the United States; Mediterranean and Atlantic coasts of Europe; and New Zealand.
+Carpobrotus is native to South Africa, the south coast of Australia and coastal Chile.
+As an introduced species, it has become widespread in similar habitats in the Northern Hemisphere: the Pacific coast of the United States, New Zealand and the Mediterranean and Atlantic coasts of Europe.
+It is also found on the southern coast of Brazil.

 Ecology

-The fruit of various species of Carpobrotus is eaten by many animals and birds that also spread its seed.
+The fruit of various species of Carpobrotus is eaten by many animals and birds, which also spread its seed.

 Various Carpobrotus species are invasive introduced species in suitable climates throughout the world.
 The harm they do is variable, and sometimes hotly debated, when balanced against their value as firebreaks and as food for wildlife.
 Seeds are spread by mammals such as deer, rabbits, and rodents eating mature fruit.